 The presentation alone for this dessert is worth making, but the combination of flavors really wowed me.

-If you've ever worked with phyllo dough, you know it can be a bit tricky.
-Keeping it from drying out is key, and just because you get a tear doesn't mean you can't still use it.
-It comes in different sizes and this recipe assumes you will use a 10 inch x 16 inch sheet to end up with 4 inch x 10 inches.
-The dough I bought said 9 inch x 14 inch on the box but when I measured it, it was actually 8.25 inch x 12 inch.
-So I ended up buttering and layering 4 sheets, cutting two 4 inch x 10 inch pieces and repeating.
+If you’ve ever worked with phyllo dough, you know it can be a bit tricky.
+Keeping it from drying out is key, and just because you get a tear doesn’t mean you can’t still use it.
+It comes in different sizes and this recipe assumes you will use a 10-inch x 16-inch sheet to end up with 4 inches x 10 inches.
+The dough I bought said 9 inches x 14 inches on the box but when I measured it, it was actually 8.25 inches x 12 inches.
+So I ended up buttering and layering 4 sheets, cutting two 4 inch x 10-inch pieces and repeating.

 The honey worked well mixed with the lemon.
 I did think the undiluted lemon on the apples was a bit overpowering and I love lemon!
 This was easy enough to remedy by adding a good splash of Calvados.
 You could just as easily use water.

 I used Marcona almonds that were lightly salted and toasted and for the apples I chose Honey Crisp.
 As far as the nut mixture, I divided it into 4 before I started assembly so I would have enough for each.